magiskaa/manni-mies-2/README.md

-# Manni Mies
+# Manni Mies 2

-This is a 2D platformer game called Manni Mies (means Banana Man), in which you are a soldier who has to kill zombies and collect bananas in order to complete levels and advance further.
+A sequel for the game Manni Mies.
+This game is developed with Unity.

 ## Table of Contents